HSOFEUP/431homework/HW2/README.md

 **431 Assignment 2**

-Assignment 2 Answer Sketches prepared by Dr. Love and the 431 staff are available in a password-protected [PDF](https://github.com/THOMASELOVE/431homework/blob/master/HW2/431-sketch2-pw-2017.pdf).
+The [Assignment 2 Answer Sketch](https://github.com/THOMASELOVE/431homework/blob/master/HW2/431-sketch2-pw-2017.pdf) prepared by Dr. Love and the 431 staff is now available.
 Download the file, even though GitHub cannot display the file (claiming it is invalid - it's not invalid, it's just password-protected.)

 Still to come are: